hzqst/metamod-fallguys/README.md

 2. A fallback solution was added to mitigate a problem that `GiveFnptrsToDll` could not be found in plugin dll (This used to happen when plugin was compiled by a newer version of Visual Studio like VS2022). see also https://github.com/Bots-United/metamod-p/issues/24

-3. A couple of new API was added to mutil API set.
+3. A couple of new APIs were added to mutil API set.

 ## Related project